gosang/gosang.github.io/content/posts/create-and-maintain-free-blog-in-github-pages-hugo-and-markdown.md

 ### Step 4: Create Your First Blog Post

-1. Run the fo1. llowing Hugo command to create a new blog post:
+1. Run the following Hugo command to create a new blog post:

 ```
 hugo new posts/my-first-post.md